 Q. Which ICD-10 code corresponds to neck pain?

 The correct ICD-10 code for general neck pain is M54.2 (Cervicalgia).
-This code is used for unspecified neck pain not attributable to a specific cause.
+This code is used for unspecified neck pain unrelated to a specific cause.

 Q. What is the ICD-10 code for AAPC neck pain?